Best Children’s Books With Characters Who Have Learning Differences

 ADHD, DYSLEXIA

-This is a thrilling adventure about an ADHD boy who is a half-human, half-Greek god, questing to save the world and stay away from the monsters trying to kill him.
+Percy Jackson books are a thrilling Greek mythology adventures about an ADHD boy who is a half-human, half-Greek god, questing to save the world and stay away from the monsters trying to kill him.

 Freak the Mighty by Rodman Philbrick